WobblyMusicStand/k8s-patch-script/README.md

 | Timeout	| 5 Minutes |
 | Error Action |	End Lab |

+> ## WORKERNODES
+> k8s-master.bash also containes an array names WORKERNODES which must be updated to list all worker nodes added to the cluster at the time of lab build.
+> By default it lists:
+>
+> WORKERNODES=("k8s-worker1" "k8s-worker2")

+k8s-master.bash updates the certificates used by the cluster, removes all workers listed in WORKERNODES, and generates a new "join token" which is then saved into the k8sToken lab variable.

+k8s-certs-only.bash updates the certificates used by the cluster.

 ## k8s-worker.bash
 The k8s-worker.bash script should be employed as an LCA targeting each k8s-worker VM.